 During your workshop you’ll be staying at the Cullen Bay Hotel, conveniently perched above a long arc of sandy beach.
 A good central base which makes for easy access to this dramatic seascape at both dusk and dawn, enabling us to create some amazing images.

-The Moray Coast town of Hopeman has a contrasting beach scene to the rocky seascapes of Cullen.
-It’s sandy dunes, sculpted rock formations (Daisy Rock), luminous green seaweed adorned rocks and quirky beach huts provide plenty options for strong compositions.
+During the workshop you’ll take a walk along a small part of the Moray Coast Trail.
+Photographing the colourful stoney beach at Clashach Cove, ending up on Hopeman beach to the west.
+It has a contrasting scene to the rocky seascapes of Cullen.
+Hopeman’s sandy dunes, sculpted rock formations and luminous green seaweed adorned rocks plus its quirky beach huts provide plenty options for strong compositions.

-Further west along the Moray Coast the minimalist scenes at Findhorn, the old 17th century harbour of Portsoy and the simple but attractive fishing villages of Pennan ( Local Hero was filmed here in 1982), Crovie and Gardenstown perched right by the sea are all worth exploring and photographing during the day sessions.
+Other highlights include the minimalist scenes at Findhorn, the old 17th century harbour of Portsoy and the simple but attractive fishing villages of Pennan ( Local Hero was filmed here in 1982), Crovie and Gardenstown.
+Perched right by the sea they are all incredibly atmospheric and photogenic.

-With image reviews and editing sessions this workshop promises to be educational, inspiring and productive.
-Book you place online.
+With image reviews and editing sessions this workshop is as educational as it is inspiring.
+Book your place online.

 Getting there Inverness is serviced by bus and rail from Edinburgh or Glasgow (3-4 hrs) or by air from major UK airports plus Dublin and Amsterdam airports.

 Accommodation Single occupancy rooms at the Cullen Bay Hotel, Cullen.

 Essential equipment tripod, your camera with range of lenses ideally from wide to telephoto lenses.